 The article, by Greg Miller and Greg Jaffe, explained that “The Post is withholding most plot details, including the name of the city, at the urging of officials who warned that revealing them would jeopardize important intelligence capabilities.”

-The Post's national editor, Scott Wilson, said in an interview that he and other editors take national security concerns into consideration when making publishing decisions.
+The Post's national editor at the time, Scott Wilson, said in an interview that he and other editors take national security concerns into consideration when making publishing decisions.

 “In national security stories such as this one, we are constantly trying to balance the public's right to know and the context the public needs to understand what we're reporting against information that could jeopardize, first and foremost, people and, second, ongoing U.S. or allied intelligence and military operations,” Wilson said.